box/developer.box.com/guides/applications/custom-skills/index.md

 </CTA>

-## Authentication method
+## Authentication methods

 Working with Custom Skills is simplified by the pre-authorized API credentials that are provided with every Skill Event.
-For this reason though, Custom Skills allow for limited API access, mainly to read the file and write Metadata to the file.
+For this reason though, Custom Skills have limited API access.
+You do not need to select an authentication type to work with this type of application.

 ## When to use